 For this recipe you will need 1 frying pan, 3 mixing bowls, platter and kitchen paper towel

 - To prepare these stuffed zucchini blossoms with Feta start by gathering all your ingredients and kitchen utensils.
-If you have both the zucchini and its blossom, then separate it from the baby zucchini.
-Open the zucchini flower carefully and remove the pistil from inside.
-Wash them under running water carefully and let them dry on a paper kitchen towel.
+If you have purchased zucchinis with attached blossoms, then separate from each other.
+Open the delicate zucchini flower carefully and remove the pistil from inside.
+Wash them under running water carefully and let them dry on paper kitchen towel.
 Let them dry for 2-3 minutes.
 Do not let the zucchini flowers dry completely as the flour will not stick to them.

-- To make the batter combine flour, cornflour, beer or soda and salt.
+- To make the batter combine flour, cornflour, beer or soda water and season with salt.

 - Fill one by one the zucchini flowers with the savoury Feta cheese filling.
-You can either do so with a tablespoon or with a pipping bag.
+You can either do so either with a tablespoon or with a pipping bag.
 Each zucchini blossom will accommodate approximately 1 tablespoon’s worth of filling.
-Twist gently the tips of the petals and rest them on a platter.
-Make sure you add just enough filling and don't overload them, as otherwise the filling will run in the pan.

 - Heat oil in a frying pan.

-- Dunk one at a time in the batter and shallow fry them for 3-5 minutes until golden brown.
+- Dunk one stuffed zucchini flower at a time in the batter and shallow pan fry them for 3-5 minutes until golden brown.
 Make sure you do not overcrowd the pan.

-- Rest them on some kitchen paper to soak up the excess oil.
+- Rest the fried stuffed zucchini flowers on kitchen paper towel to soak up the excess oil.